 Studies have shown that 53.9% of young people in Japan also use social media to get quick access to helpful information as an alternative to using Google or Yahoo.
 This suggests that social media may become a useful tool for selling your brand as it will be the first port of call for Japanese customers.
 Young people will ultimately get recommendations from their networks, or see your product on social, and make a decision to purchase without too much interruption from competitors.

 It is an exciting time for advertising on social media right now as these platforms are increasingly trying to become transactional.
 They are attempting to blur the gap between social media and ecommerce, and allow users to buy products directly off the social media platform.
 This is something that has already been reported to be happening in China, where 55% of social app users are buying goods or services directly on a social app.
 If implemented properly, advertisers may increase their impulse sales as well as reach a new targeted audience much quicker than before.

 This innovative concept will also be facilitated by the increase of commerce on mobile phones (M-commerce).
 It has been reported that recently nearly 60% of all online transactions take place on mobile platforms.
+It is therefore imperative to ensure that your ASINs are mobile optimised for the Japanese marketplace.
 Moreover, popular Japanese ecommerce platforms such as Amazon Japan and Rakuten have readily available applications which have contributed to the growth of m-commerce from 25.9 billion US dollars in 2015 to a predicted 60 billion in 2020.